This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch carrot soufflé recipe, check out our Leftover Ingredients Recipe Finder.

-• Carrots: Fresh carrots are the star of this dish, bringing natural sweetness and vibrant color.
-If fresh carrots aren’t available, you can use frozen carrots—just thaw them before using.
-Leftover carrots?
-Try them in our Roasted Carrots recipe or bake a small batch of Carrot Cake Cupcakes with cream cheese frosting!
+• Carrots: Fresh carrots add natural sweetness and bright color.
+If needed, use thawed frozen carrots.
+Extra carrots?
+Use them in our Roasted Carrots or Carrot Cake Cupcakes.

-• Sugar: Granulated sugar enhances the natural sweetness of the carrots without overpowering their flavor.
+• Sugar: Granulated sugar boosts the sweetness of the carrots without overwhelming the dish.

-• Vanilla Extract: Adds a subtle, sweet aroma that complements the carrots.
-Use pure vanilla extract for the best flavor, rather than imitation vanilla.
+• Vanilla Extract: Adds a hint of sweetness.
+Use pure vanilla for the best flavor.

-• Egg: One egg binds the ingredients together and helps the soufflé set with the right texture.
+• Egg: Binds the ingredients and helps the soufflé set.

 Recipe Variations

-• Add Warm Spices: Give it a fall-inspired flavor by adding 1/4 teaspoon of pumpkin pie spice to the carrot mixture before baking.
+• Add Warm Spices: Stir in 1/4 teaspoon of pumpkin pie spice for a fall-inspired flavor.

 How To Make A Carrot Soufflé

 1. Preheat the oven to 350°F (177°C).
-Peel and cut the carrots into chunks, then place them in a medium saucepan.
-Add enough water to cover the carrots by about an inch.
-Bring to a boil and cook until the carrots are soft, about 7-10 minutes.
+Peel and cut the carrots into chunks.
+Place them in a medium saucepan, cover with water, and bring to a boil.
+Cook until soft, 7–10 minutes.

-2. Drain the carrots and transfer them to a medium bowl.
-Puree the carrots using an immersion blender, food processor, or stand blender until smooth.
+2. Drain the carrots and transfer to a medium bowl.
+Puree with an immersion blender, food processor, or blender until smooth.

 pureed carrots in a large mixing bowl.

-1. While the carrots are still warm, add the sugar, baking powder, and vanilla.
-Blend until well combined.
-Then, add the flour and blend again.
-Finally, add the egg and softened butter, blending until smooth.
+1. While warm, mix in the sugar, baking powder, and vanilla.
+Blend in the flour, then add the egg and softened butter.
+Blend until smooth.

 pureed carrots, sugar, egg, baking powder and flour in a mixing bowl.